Updated February 11, 2026

 Close your eyes and picture a Truck Driver.
 What do you see?
 While these images will vary from person to person, it is likely to envision this one commonality…the Driver is a man.

-Unfortunately, this is a stigma that has plagued the trucking industry for years, but there is some truth to it.
-According to the Women in Trucking Index data from 2022, women make up about 14% of professional drivers and 36.7% of leadership roles in C-suite and supervisory positions.
+According to the latest Women in Trucking Index, data from 2024 shows women make up about 9.5% of professional drivers and 28% of leadership roles in C-suite executive positions.
 While these numbers have slowly risen over the years, they have a long way to go toward gender diversity.

 The good news?
 The trucking industry is becoming more diverse than ever before.
 Organizations like the Women in Trucking Association are encouraging women to find employment in the industry and helping to minimize obstacles that might stand in their way.